 6. Disable Hibernation on Windows 11

-Hibernation is a feature that allows users to take a quick or short break from their ongoing work.
-It’s a feature that basically puts your PC into sleep mode, but when you resume your PC, all your ongoing work is restored automatically.
+Hibernation allows users to take a quick break from their work.
+It basically puts your PC into sleep mode, but when you resume it, all your work is restored automatically.

-Since it’s one of the power options, you can try disabling it to check if it fixes Windows 11 PC going to sleep randomly issue.
+Since it’s one of the power options, you can try disabling it to see if it fixes the the Windows 11 PC’s randomly going to sleep issue.
 Here’s what you need to do.

 1. Open the Control Panel on your PC and click on Power Options.